Let us now look at how domains and zones are related.

 Network A is completely separate from the other two and has no access to them.
 As a direct consequence, Networks B and C are in the same network domain, whereas Network A is in its own network domain, albeit alone.

 Let us now talk about the domain name.
 A domain name is used to identify a domain.
 What are you going to call domains A and B?
 A is a distinct domain from B. B is made up of two distinct networks.
 You can call them anything.
-You can call Domain A ‘voodoo’ Domain B ‘blah’.
+You can call Domain A ‘voodoo’ and Domain B ‘blah’.
 It’s completely up to you.

 A domain name is a string of characters that identifies a domain’s administrative autonomy, authority, or control on the Internet.
 Domain names are frequently used to identify Internet-based services such as websites, email services, and so on.
 In 2017, 330.6 million domain names were registered.
 Domain names are used in a variety of networking contexts as well as for application-specific naming and addressing.
 A domain name, in general, identifies a network domain or an Internet Protocol (IP) resource, such as a personal computer or a server computer.